murillodigital/murillodigital/content/_index.md

 description: "Cloud Architecture and Information Technology, Business, The Mind, Leadership, and The Future"
 ---

 Welcome!
-My name is **Leonardo Murillo**, I'm a cloud solutions architect and systems engineer, technologist and entrepreneur and this is my opinionated place on the web.
+My name is **Leonardo Murillo**, I'm a CTO, cloud solutions architect and systems engineer, technologist and entrepreneur and this is my opinionated place on the web.
 All reviews and opinions are my own.

-I'm the proud father of two boys and a girl, based off [Costa Rica](https://en.wikipedia.org/wiki/Costa_Rica) but frequent traveler.
+I'm the proud father of a girl and two boys, based off [Costa Rica](https://en.wikipedia.org/wiki/Costa_Rica) but frequent traveler.

 **Stay up to date** with new content,  **join my mailing list**.
 I send out one weekly email on new posts and technical experiments I'm working on.